 In European Union (EU) countries, travellers should carry a European Health Insurance Card (EHIC) or a Global Health Insurance Card (GHIC).
 These allow access to state-provided healthcare in some countries, at a reduced cost or sometimes for free.
 The EHIC or GHIC, however, is not an alternative to travel insurance.
 Check GOV.UK website for updates and advice.

 Travellers should carry a first aid kit tailored to their destination to help manage common issues such as insect bites, cuts and grazes, travellers’ diarrhoea or headache.

 Travellers under the care of a medical specialist should discuss their travel plans carefully with their supervising consultant, ideally before booking their trip.
 Specific issues to address pre-travel include:

 - Are there likely to be any issues with travelling or flying?

 - Are there any underlying conditions – if so, are they stable?

 - Can specific interventions (e.g. behavioural measures, vaccination or preventative medication) be recommended to reduce exposure to travel related hazards?

 - Does the individual have comprehensive travel insurance?

 All travellers taking regular medication should plan well ahead.
 A letter from the GP or prescriber detailing the medicines is advised.
 Some countries do not permit certain medicines; others may have regulations requiring specific permission for some medication to be brought in to the country.
 These rules can also apply to medicines available over the counter in the United Kingdom (UK).
 Counterfeit (fake) drugs are more common in certain regions and can be a significant health risk.
-Further information can be found in our travelling with medicines factsheet.
+Further information can be found in our medicines and travel factsheet.

 Obesity hypoventilation syndrome and sleep apnoea